Information gain and measurement disturbance for quantum agents: Measurement as a Unitary

 \subsection{Traditional Quantum Measurement Formalism}

 Traditionally, quantum measurement has been formulated as a tool to translate the properties of a quantum state into probabilistic classical events, and although TQM is meant to have results given by classical events, John von Neumann provided \footnote{There are other TQM formalisms, such as the PVM and POVM formalisms.
 For the purposes of this work, von Neumann's scheme represents a sufficient representation of TQM.} a fully quantum treatment of quantum measurements \cite{vNeumann}.
-In the von Neumann measurement scheme, a measurement device with a quantum memory ($\mathcal{M}$), initially at a position eigenstate $\left|x=0\right>$ can measure an observable $\hat{A}^\mathcal{S}$ on an unknown system of interest ($\mathcal{S}$) by implementing the Hamiltonian
+In the von Neumann measurement scheme, a measurement device with a quantum memory ($\mathcal{M}$), whose initial wavefunction is well-localized, can measure an observable $\hat{A}^\mathcal{S}$ on an unknown system of interest ($\mathcal{S}$) by implementing the Hamiltonian

 where $\hat{p}^\mathcal{M}$ is the momentum operator acting on the quantum memory.
-Implementing the Hamiltonian for a period of time, an unknown initial system state $\ket{\psi}^\mathcal{S}=\sum c_i\ket{A_i}^\mathcal{S}$ becomes entangled with the memory state, resulting in the joint state $\ket{f}^\mathcal{M,S}=\sum c_i\ket{A_i}^\mathcal{S}\otimes\ket{x=g\cdot t\cdot A_i}^\mathcal{M}$.
+Implementing the Hamiltonian for a period of time, an unknown initial system state $\ket{\psi}^\mathcal{S}=\sum c_i\ket{A_i}^\mathcal{S}$ becomes entangled with the memory state, resulting in the joint state $\ket{f}^\mathcal{M,S}~=~\sum c_i\ket{A_i}^\mathcal{S}~\otimes~\ket{x=g\cdot~t\cdot ~A_i}^\mathcal{M}$.

-In this paper, we will focus on \qmeasurements{} that are bipartite qubit-qubit interactions.
-More specifically, we will use the controlled-rotation unitary to represent TQM.
+We will use the controlled-rotation (CR) unitary to represent TQM.
 The \qmeasurement{} is given by